bbayindir/turkish-english-translation-api/README.md

 ## Installation:

-Follow the steps below to set up the Project on Windows:
+Follow the steps below to set up the Project on Windows CMD:

 1. **Clone the repository:**